 Poets are experts at conveying an intense emotion and moment in as few words as possible.
 Even if your blurb doesn’t remain a poem, writing it as one might help you be more concise and zero in on the emotion you want your readers to feel.

 Whether you choose a poem or excerpt, you don’t have to only use that technique.
 Your blurb can be part excerpt/poem and part traditional blurb style.
 The back cover of Gabriel F.W.
 Koch’s Emma and the Dragon Tooth Sword begins with: “Emma must disarm an evil pirate’s spells by using his own dragon tooth sword” before diving into the scene that changes Emma forever.
 When writing your own blurb, think about your character, setting, and stakes and ask yourself what form of blurb will best represent that.

-Advice on Writing Blurbs form a Professional Editor
+Advice on Writing Blurbs frOm a Professional Editor

 While writing your blurb, remember it is not for you and your book, it’s for your reader.
 There’s a school of marketing known as story marketing, where the customer is thought of as the protagonist, the business is the mentor, and the conflict is the obstacle preventing the client from getting what they want.
 Think of your blurb in that way.
 If your reader wants to be entertained, learn, or escape, use your blurb to show them how your book will help them achieve that goal.
 Focus on hooking your reader and conveying a specific emotion in your back cover blurb to Ignite Your Ink.

 What is your back cover blurb?
 Share it in the comments below.
 To discover when to start writing your blurb and designing your cover, subscribe to Ignite Your Ink.